cmmedu/cmmedu-ordertable-xblock/README.md

 EOL Order XBlock is an educational tool designed to integrate into [edX courses](https://www.edx.org/).
 This tool allows students to order elements in a specific sequence, which is useful for assessing their understanding of processes, steps, or concepts that must follow a particular order.

+Right now this Xblock is only aviable in spanish.

 ## Use Cases

 - Ordering the steps of a scientific process